U.S. municipal bond investors stash cash ahead of expected rate rise

-NEW YORK (Reuters) - Investors in U.S. municipal bonds are sitting on more cash than they have in years, in part because they’re wary of the $3.7 trillion market at a time when interest rates are expected to rise.
+NEW YORK, July 29 (Reuters) - Investors in U.S. municipal bonds are sitting on more cash than they have in years, in part because they’re wary of the $3.7 trillion market at a time when interest rates are expected to rise.

 Levels of cash in some portfolios are higher than they have been for at least the past few years, according to interviews with managers from 10 different firms of varying sizes.